schollz/gatherum/1/README.md

 view downtown over the skyline. build skyscrapers or tear them down to change the sounds coming from the city. record and mix in your own sounds to join the city.

-cities are all alike and all different. like cities, this script welcomes changes. the engine is simply a collection supercollider tweets - you can [easily find more](https://twitter.com/search?q=SinOsc%20(%23supercollider%20OR%20%23sc%20OR%20%23sctweet)&src=typed_query&f=live). once you remove/add an engine, you can change the [modulators in the main script]().
+cities are all alike and all different. like cities, this script welcomes changes. the engine is simply a collection supercollider tweets - you can [easily find more](https://twitter.com/search?q=SinOsc%20(%23supercollider%20OR%20%23sc%20OR%20%23sctweet)&src=typed_query&f=live). find one you like and [add it as a new tower int the city]().

 ### Requirements